HueStudios/HueLang/docs/language.md

 Being a stack-based languaged, it follows that stacks are a key part of HueLang.
 A stack is a data structure that allows the storage and retrieval of data, following a _last in, first out_ order.

-The HueLang runtime is composed of two stacks: execution and value.
+The HueLang runtime is composed of three stacks: execution, error and value.

-#### Execution stack
+### Execution stack

 The execution stack is used by the runtime to hold the words to be evaluated.
 When a word with a secondary definition is evaluated, the word is said to be "expanded" into its component words, and these are pushed to the execution stack.

+### Error stack

+When an error occurs during the execution, a word representative of this error is added to the error stack.
+Note that this word does not need any sort of definition, and in this context it is only used as a symbol.

 #### Value stack